manuel-barreiro/CodeWars/README.md

 # CodeWars Challenges
 <img src="https://www.codewars.com/users/manuelbarreiro9/badges/large" alt="codeWars"/>
 A repository filled with codewars challenges (kata).
-Currently Ranked #### on the global leaderboard, Completed over ### challenges and Push 5 solutions every week.
+My goal is to push a minimum of 5 solutions every week.

 ## How It's Made: